in the Moon

 Max Frieder, co-founder and co-diretor of Artolution, a collaborative art project that has been developed all over the world in refugee camps, conflict zones in Bangladesh, Turkey, Columbia, Pakistan and even Calais in Northern France.
 He has spent four days with our community creating an amazing piece of art and music - the “foundstrument,” using recycled object collected around the favela by the children themselves.
 One of the most musical, colorful and surprising project where the children had the freedom and experience of turning everyday trash into a piece of art.

-Mariche, French photographer and part of the team at Clichés Urbains, spent an entire week at Providência working with children and adolescents on a photography project.
+Mariche Devise, French photographer and manager at Clichés Urbains, spent an entire week at Providência working with children and adolescents on a photography project.
 She offered classes on different photography techniques from perspective to lightpainting also using ideas such as sleeveface contests in order to reflect upon issues such as discrimination and life in politics.
 At the end of her residency, all the children received a participation certificate and truly are looking forward to upcoming photography experiences.